oktaytuncay/Kubernetes/kubernetes.md

       restartPolicy: Never
 ```

-This time when we created the job we see the completions count is 3 and successful count is also 3.
-By default the pods are created one after the other.
+This time when we created the job we see the completions count is 3 and the successful count is also 3.
+By default, the pods are created one after the other.
 The second pod is created only after the first is finished.

 ```bash